Hyperbolic and Semi-Hyperbolic Floquet Codes for Photonic Quantum Computing: Introduction

-We construct hyperbolic and semi-hyperbolic Floquet codes from $\{8,3\}$, $\{10,3\}$, and $\{12,3\}$ tessellations using the LINS algorithm with the Wythoff kaleidoscopic construction and evaluate them under the following noise models: \begin{enumerate} \item Phenomenological noise (Section~\ref{sec:phenomenological}): independent data and measurement errors, used for comparison with prior work. \item Correlated EM3 noise (Section~\ref{sec:circuit_level}): ancilla-based measurement circuits with correlated Pauli and flip errors. \item SDEM3 (Single-step Depolarizing EM3) noise (Section~\ref{sec:sdem3}): depolarizing model motivated by Majorana tetron architectures. \item Erasure noise (Section~\ref{sec:erasure}): detected photon loss motivated by spin-optical architectures. \end{enumerate} In a companion paper~\cite{galimova2026distributed}, we evaluate the same code families in a distributed setting.
+We construct hyperbolic and semi-hyperbolic Floquet codes from $\{8,3\}$, $\{10,3\}$, and $\{12,3\}$ tessellations using the LINS algorithm with the Wythoff kaleidoscopic construction and evaluate them under the following noise models: \begin{enumerate} \item Phenomenological noise (Section~\ref{sec:phenomenological}): independent data and measurement errors, used for comparison with prior work. \item Correlated EM3 noise (Section~\ref{sec:circuit_level}): ancilla-based measurement circuits with correlated Pauli and flip errors. \item SDEM3 (Single-step Depolarizing EM3) noise (Section~\ref{sec:sdem3}): depolarizing model motivated by Majorana tetron architectures. \item Photon loss noise (Section~\ref{sec:erasure}): photon loss on spin-optical links, heralded and modeled as erasure. \end{enumerate} In a companion paper~\cite{galimova2026distributed}, we evaluate the same code families in a distributed setting.